 Explore The Alaska State Museum

-With both permanent and visiting exhibits, the Alaska State Museum is the setting to learn about the state's history, cultures of the Tlingit, Athabascan Indians, Eskimo, and Alet.
+With both permanent and visiting exhibits, the Alaska State Museum is the setting to learn about the state’s history and Alaska Native cultures, including the southern Tlingit, central Athabascan, and coastal Aleut, Inupiat, and Yupik peoples, among others.
 There are also mining, wildlife, and Russian-American displays.

 From May to October of 2021, look out for The Spirit Wraps Around You, an exhibit honoring Northwest Coast Native textiles.
 Check this link for other upcoming events.
 The state museum also has a Native artist residency program.